kylephillips/wp-nested-pages/readme.txt

 = 3.1.17 =
 * Adds background saving of post status selection (Selecting "Published" in the post status filter will now persist on page reload)
 * Fixes bugs in admin customization related to addition of menu items added by other plugins
+* Security Update (Thanks to Chloe Chamberland at Wordfence for reporting)

 = 3.1.16 =
 * Includes security updates.
 Thanks to Ram Gall at Wordfence for reporting